slembcke/Chipmunk2D/msvc/readme.txt

     MSVC 2008: vc9
     MSVC 2010: vc10

+The MSVC 2008 project was contributed by a user and may be very out of date.
+I am unable to verify that it still works or update it.
+It should be a simple matter of adding/removing/updating file references though.

 The demo suite uses the external GLUT (OpenGL Utility Toolkit) library for rendering.
 A copy is included in the glut subdirectory.
 The demo program will look for glut.dll at load time, so you'll need to ensure it is findable.